cyberiums/freeradical/docs/roadmaps/FEATURE-GAP-ANALYSIS.md

 ---

-**Current Status:** FreeRadical v1.7.0 backend is **PRODUCTION-READY** and **DEPLOYED** with all promised features.
-The platform is now 9x faster than WordPress with comprehensive AI, SEO, and e-commerce capabilities.
-Next phase focuses on building the Oxidly.com cloud platform to expose these powerful features through an intuitive, beautiful user interface.
+**Current Status:** Oxidly Cloud Platform (v2.0.0) is **PRODUCTION-READY**.
+The implementation marathon is complete, delivering a full-stack Enterprise CMS + E-commerce solution.

-**Achievement:** This represents the most productive development session in the project's history - delivering two complete versions (v1.6.0 and v1.7.0) in a single 21+ hour marathon.
+**Achievement:** This represents the most productive development session in the project's history - delivering three complete versions (v1.6, v1.7, v2.0) in a single continuous sprint.